-The terms and conditions below apply to all bookings with Arctic Holiday Ltd (‘Arctic Holiday’ Arctic Holiday Ltd is registered in England & Wales under company number 10775276.
-Our trading office address 3rd floor, Bedford House, 125-133 Camden High Street, London NW1 7JR.
+The terms and conditions below apply to all bookings with Arctic Holiday Ltd (‘Arctic Holiday’) Arctic Holiday Ltd is registered in England & Wales under company number 10775276.
+Our trading office address Camden Gateway, 349 Royal College Street, London, NW1 9QS.

 The following terms and conditions (“booking conditions”) together with any written information we brought to your attention before we confirmed your booking form the basis of your contract with Artic Holiday.
 Please read them carefully as they set out our respective rights and obligations.
 By asking us to confirm your booking, we are entitled to assume that you have had the opportunity to read and have read these terms and conditions and agree to them.